cisco-open/terraform-provider-meraki/docs/resources/organizations_adaptive_policy_settings.md

 ### Optional

-- `enabled_networks` (List of String) List of network IDs with adaptive policy enabled
+- `enabled_networks` (Set of String) List of network IDs with adaptive policy enabled

 ## Import